 Objective 4.1: The AAA will improve access to services by: Projected Start and End Dates Title III B Funded PD or C Status (a) Coordinating with the New Beginning Coalition (NBC), the Commission on Aging (CoA) the Commission on Disabilities (CoD), and providers to evaluate current methods of disseminating information to clients and providers.
 July 2012 through June 2016 Cont. (b) Coordinating with the NBC, the CoA, the CoD, and providers to implement strategies to increase awareness about available services in the community for older adults, adults with disabilities, and their caregivers.
-July 2012 through June 2016 Cont. (c) Identifying faith or spiritually-based communities to increase outreach to targeted populations.
-July 2012 through June 2016 Cont. (d) Identifying outreach methods that are effective in engaging private businesses (such as grocery stores) to promote services available in the community.
-July 2012 through June 2016 Cont.
+July 2012 through June 2016 Cont. (c) Collaborating with the Spirituality Initiative to identify faith or spiritually-based communities to increase outreach to targeted populations.
+July 2012 through June 2016 С Cont. (d) Collaborating with the NBC in order to Identify outreach methods that are effective in engaging private businesses (such as grocery stores) to promote services available in the community.
+July 2013 through June 2016 С Cont.